burz/gobl/README.md

 *  liberties -- a group of matrices parameterized in the perspective (whose turn it is) and a level.
-Each number of liberties up to that level will have its own matrix, only the groups on the board with a number of liberties of that size have a value of 1.0 in their respective locations in the matrix.
+Each number of liberties up to that level will have its own matrix, only the groups on the board with a number of liberties of that size will have a value of 1.0 in their respective locations in the matrix.
 *  ko -- a matrix that has a value of 1.0 only in a place where there is currently an active ko.